Signed in as:

 Safe Church.
 We encourage participation in Safe Church workshops and uphold the Being Together statement.

-St Mary’s Guild Meetings every fourth Wednesday of each month at 11am in Norma Richardson Hall.
+St Mary’s Guild Meetings every fourth Wednesday of each month at 11 am in the Norma Richardson Hall.
 Finish approximately 12:30.
 New members always welcome.

 Street Stall.
-The Street Stall is held on the 2nd Saturday of the month from 9am to 12pm, in High Street Woodend, selling cakes, jams and preserves, knitted goods and more.
+The Street Stall is held on the first Saturday of the month from 9 am to 12 pm, in High Street Woodend, selling cakes, jams and preserves, knitted goods and more.

 Knit, Chat and Cuppa craft & morning tea group meet every third Wednesday of each month at 11 am in the Norma Richardson Hall.
 Finish approximately 1 pm.
 Everyone is welcome to join in.